-Some Year 1 pupils will already be able to read, and others will be starting or still learning to read.
-Pupils who are starting or still learning to read will need help with identifying and recognising letter sounds on the page, matching these with the appropriate letters, and blending sounds and letters in order to build words.
+Some Year 2 pupils will already be able to read quite well, while others will be at early stages or still learning to read.
+Pupils who are still learning to read will need some help with identifying and recognising some letter sounds on the page, matching these with the appropriate letters, and blending sounds and letters in order to build words.
 Phonics is a systematic approach to helping these pupils to learn to read through matching corresponding sounds and letters.
-A table of common sound and letter correspondences is below to help you with your phonics teaching.
+A table of common sound and letter correspondences is shown below to help you with your phonics teaching (see Table 1).
+If, in Year 2, pupils are at the very early stages of learning to read, it is suggested that you may wish to re-teach the Year 1 sound-letter correspondences (see Table 2) before moving on to those for Year 2.